zio/zio/microsite/src/main/tut/getting_started.md

 }
 ```

-If you are integrating ZIO into an existing application, using dependency injection, or do not control your main function, then you can use a runtime system in order to execute your ZIO programs:
+If you are integrating ZIO into an existing application, using dependency injection, or do not control your main function, then you can use a custom runtime system in order to execute your ZIO programs:

 ```tut:silent
 import scalaz.zio._